monome/docs/norns/clocks.md

 # clocks

-the clock library provides a way to create timed function calls: loops, repetition, and delays. synchronization is possible and time base can come from a variety of sources.
+the clock library provides a way to create timed function calls: loops, repetition, and delays. synchronization is possible and time base can come from a variety of sources. the clock library uses lua coroutines.

 ## commands

-- `id = clock.run( func )` &mdash; start a new clock with function _func_. returns _id_
+- `id = clock.run( func )` &mdash; start a new coroutine with function _func_. returns _id_
-- `clock.cancel( id )` &mdash; cancel clock _id_
+- `clock.cancel( id )` &mdash; cancel coroutine _id_
 - `clock.sleep( time )` &mdash; resume in _time_ seconds
 - `clock.sync( beats )` &mdash; resume in _beats_ according to tempo
 - `beats = clock.get_time_beats()` &mdash; returns current time in _beats_